Last Updated on April 21, 2021 by smartkitchenpicks

 I filled these with wedges of Laughing Cow cinnamon cream cheese which was a perfect complement to the pumpkin!
 Then I drizzled the crepes with nutella and topped them with a healthy dose of whipped topping and crushed pecans.

-You can also chose different toppings such as another type of crushed nut, honey, agave nectar, a cinnamon frosting, or a sprinkle of powdered sugar.
+You can also choose different toppings such as another type of crushed nut, honey, agave nectar, a cinnamon frosting, or a sprinkle of powdered sugar or nutmeg.

 - 2 cups whole milk